webdevvie/emoji/README.md

 PHP Emoji class
 ===============
-A handy class for using Emojis in your php project.
-Certain IDE's don't like emojis.
+A handy dumb class for using Emojis in your php project.
+In some IDEs emojis don't show up.
-They are party poopers.
+They are 🎉 💩-ers.
 But their editor is so good.

 Now you can use Emojis in your code without your IDE crapping out on you.

-Two ways to use it:
+Two ways to use it prepended with CONSOLE_ or not:

 First use Emoji: